Why the Roswell Park Doctor You Never Meet May Be the Most Important Person on Your Care Team

 A second opinion is the best way to reassure you that your initial diagnosis of lung cancer is accurate and the recommended treatment strategy is right for you!
 Over a century, our specialists have successfully worked with community doctors, and are happy to discuss and share information, as needed.

-When should you seek a second opinion?
 It’s always a good idea, but especially important if:

 - Your physician or pathologist has not provided you with a full, clear explanation of your pathology report, in a language you understand.